jshearin01/Agents-Hivemind-Learning-Path/learning path/LLMs and Implementation/10 Week Plan Formatted.md

-Okay, let's embark on your 10-week journey to LLM expertise!
-This plan is designed to give you the vital 20% of knowledge and skills that will provide 80% of the impact, allowing you to become proficient in Large Language Models quickly and effectively.
-We'll focus on practical application, building upon your existing Python and web development skills, and cater to your preference for examples and conversational practice.

-Here's your comprehensive 10-week plan:

-**Tutorial Title:  LLM Mastery in 10 Weeks: From Hobbyist to Expert Application Developer**
+# Tutorial Title:  LLM Mastery in 10 Weeks: From Hobbyist to Expert Application Developer

-**Overview of Large Language Models (LLMs) and their Importance:**
+## Overview of Large Language Models (LLMs) and their Importance:

 Large Language Models (LLMs) are at the forefront of the AI revolution.
 They are sophisticated algorithms capable of understanding, generating, and manipulating human language at an unprecedented scale.
 Think of them as incredibly powerful tools that can: